UMAprotocol/UMIPs/UPPs/upp-2.md

 ## Summary

 This UPP will increase the final fees for DAI and WETH to be around $200.
 This will increase the cost of initiating disputes for the DVM.
+The renBTC fee is already 0.018, which is close to the target of $200, so it should not need to be changed.

 ## Rationale